rydmike/squircle_study/README.md

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular_zoom.png" alt="circular zoom"/>

 We will se this effect further when comparing with the circular stadium border.
-It appears like the `figma_squirle` does not implement any continuous border effect the closer we get to the stadium radius and none at stadium radius.
-It is unknown if this is correct behavior when comparing to the desired **iOS Squircle** border.
+It looks like the **Figma Squircle** does not implement any continuous border effect the closer we get to the stadium radius and none at all stadium radius.
+It is unknown if this is correct behavior when comparing to the desired actual **iOS Squircle** border.

 #### Conclusion
-If **Figma Squircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then **Circular RoundedRectangleBorder** is **NOT** an acceptable compromise if high fidelity is desired.
+If **Figma Squircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then **Circular RoundedRectangleBorder** is **NOT** an acceptable compromise if high fidelity is desired at mid border radius.

 For low fidelity it may be acceptable, but keen eyes will feel that something is off.

 We also have a first indication of that maybe the **Figma Squircle** is not a correct representation of the **Swift-UI** squircle at border radius approaching or equal to stadium radius.

 ### ContinuousRectangleBorder

-The continuous rounded rounded rectangle border shape with an outline provided by Flutter SDK.

-This was supposed to brind the iOS squircle border to Flutter, but the implementation is very far from it.
+The continuous rounded rectangle border shape provided by Flutter SDK.
+This was supposed to bring the iOS squircle border to Flutter, but the implementation is very far from it.

 * shortName: ContinuousRectangleBorder
 * from: Flutter SDK